firmai/ImputeGAP/README.md

 ### Pip installation

-To quickly install the latest version of **ImputeGAP** from the Python Package Index (PyPI), use the following command:
+To quickly install the latest version of ImputeGAP along with its dependencies from the Python Package Index (PyPI), run the following command:

 ```bash
 $ pip install imputegap
 ```

-This will automatically install ImputeGAP along with its dependencies.
-Ensure that you are using Python 3.12.0 or higher in a Unix-compatible environment.

 <br />